COVID-19 cases in Ontario will remain high into summer without six week stay-at-home order, modelling shows

 “We need to support people so they don’t have to make that choice.”

-Brown told reporters at the news conference on Friday that vaccines are not reaching in high-risk communities fast enough.
-He said these communities have essential workers who cannot work from home, adding that some live in crowded homes and do not have access to appropriate housing to isolate.
+Brown told reporters at the news conference on Friday that vaccines are not reaching high-risk communities fast enough.
+He said these communities have essential workers who cannot work from home.
+He said some of these workers live in crowded homes and do not have access to appropriate housing to isolate.

-“The communities who need the vaccine at least are still getting more of it than the communities that need it the most.”
+“The communities who need the vaccine the least are still getting more of it than the communities that need it the most.”

 He said vaccine strategies prioritizing these areas would drastically help control the spread of the disease.

-"If we want to move forward with as good as summer as we can, the stronger measures we have in place the longer we have in place for now means that we don't have to keep on doing this," Brown said.
+"If we want to move forward with as good as summer as we can, the stronger measures we have in place and the longer we have them in place means that we don't have to keep on doing this," Brown said.

 The data showed on Friday that COVID-19 variants are now the dominate strain, but the early variant is also rising in case numbers in Ontario.

 “My main concern is people do not take it seriously.
-That is a major concern, and that does that lead us into a more disastrous situation,” Williams said.
+That is a major concern, and that leads us into a more disastrous situation,” Williams said.
 “We have to do everything together and do it stringently and do it carefully, and we can make it happen, we can turn it around.”

 Ontario ICUs see 51 per cent grown in COVID-19 patients over two weeks